Small boutique hotel offering utter escapism, with elegant suites, a bijou spa and sweeping views of the Gulf of

 - Safe box

 Brittany is a foodie’s paradise, most famous for its buckwheat crepes, oysters and plump strawberries.
 And at La Villa du Guern, regional produce is king.

 Chef Isabella was once a cookery professor, and her skill is in bringing out the fresh flavours of seasonal ingredients in a delicate yet well-rounded manner.
-Dinners are available 4 nights a week (Thursday to Sunday) and the menu changes daily: we were seriously impressed with our white-tipped asparagus risotto, topped with a parmesan crisp.
+Dinners are available 2 nights a week (Sundays and Mondays) and the menu changes daily: we were seriously impressed with our white-tipped asparagus risotto, topped with a parmesan crisp.
 You can also ask for picnic baskets.

 Breakfast is bliss.
 We lingered over the steaming coffee, freshly pressed juice, crisp croissants, homemade plum cake, cheeses, charcuterie, and - of course - crepes coated in caramel butter.

 If you want to head out to eat, ask Arnaud and Martine for restaurant recommendations.
 Just next door you’ll find a small, family-run oyster farm, from which you can sup on the freshest plate of oysters you’ll have ever had.
 Or, if you're feeling flush, there are 5 Michelin-starred eateries in the Gulf.

 - Coffee / tea making

 - Borrow a bicycle and cycle to the Quiberon Peninsula's superb beaches

 - Or walk the coastal hiking trail, 'til you find your perfect stretch of sand